yoeo/guesslang/docs/typehints.rst

   boolean_false: bool = empty(bool)
-  # valid: the function parameter type is "type(bool)" and it returns a "bool"
+  # OK: the function parameter type is "type(bool)" and it returns a "bool"

   number_zero: int = empty(int)
-  # valid: the function parameter type is "type(int)" and it returns an "int"
+  # OK: the function parameter type is "type(int)" and it returns an "int"

   empty_string: str = empty(str)
-  # error: Value of type variable "T" of "empty" cannot be "str"
+  # ERROR: Value of type variable "T" of "empty" cannot be "str"
+  #
-  #   Here, the only accepted types are "bool" and "int"
+  # -> Here, the only accepted types are "bool" and "int"

 @overload: function overloading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~